agtuary/agtuary-frontend-test/README.md

 This project is initially set up with 2 components (`components/inputs.tsx` and `components/results.tsx`) and a page component (`pages/calculator.tsx`).

-The `input.tsx` component represents the right hand side of the application, while the `results` is the left hand side of the application.
+The `input.tsx` component represents the right hand side of the application, while the `results.tsx` is the left hand side of the application.

 ### Inputs